 Name: Kyle Patmore

-Degree: Movement Science (Intraoperative Neuromonitoring Concentration), 2020
+Degree: BS in Movement Science (Intraoperative Neuromonitoring Concentration), 2020

 Minor in entrepreneurship

 What do you do in your current role?

 I am a surgical neurophysiologist, which means I monitor neuropathways during brain and spine surgery.
 This is a career I can see myself continuing as I grow older as there are a number of advancement opportunities within the company.
 For example, if I wanted to go into research, data, business development, training, or move into advanced cases, there are plenty of paths I can take.
 The best part of the job is that every day is different; different hospitals, different surgeons, different cases.
 There is so much variety that it’s impossible to get bored.